alissa-huskey/python-class/docs/reference/glossary.md

 interpret
   The process by which the computer directly executes source code without that code needing to be compiled first.
-The program that does this for a particluar programming language is called an intrepreter.
+The program that does this for a particular programming language is called an interpreter.
 A programming language that does not need to be compiled is called an interpreted language or sometimes a scripting language.
-Python is an interpreted language and Python code is executed by the Python Interprter.
+Python is an interpreted language and Python code is executed by the Python Interpreter.
 Some other interpreted languages include Ruby, PHP and Perl.

 prompt